frikky/mongodocker/README.md

 6. Go to localhost:5000

 # Config
 This is where the data is handled.
-Will add more data soon
+Will add more data soon, and do some test runs of different categories etc. before locking it down.
+Run handle\_data.py to regenerate data from config file.

 # Data storing
-For now, while testing, all the data collected from connfig/config.json is stored in tmp\_data.
+For now, while testing, all the data collected from config/config.json is stored in tmp\_data.

+# Clearing the DB
+There are currently three ways that all work well:
+1. Restart docker container (It's not gonna run in docker soonish)
+2. Run "python mongodb.py clear"
+3. Start the webserver and go to localhost/clear

+All of these will clear the entire database.

 # Done from todo
-* Add logic for IP, URLs and hashes.
+* Add logic for IP
-* Make search work-ish
+* Make search work better (faster)
 * Make proper category lookup work.

 # Todo?
+* Add logic for URL and HASH (Dupe IP for now)
+* Apparently I some stuff was killed in the process of creating new ones.
+ITS A FEATURE
+* Add logging
 * Make it able to automatically add data to the DB.
-On demand load or timebased? - Starting with on demand
+On demand load or timebased? - Starting with on demand - Almost done - needs to use a refreshtime or similar.
 * Add extensions management and script management for parsing of external sources.
+Most likely their own config files.
 * Better iterator to see if items already exist.
 Loop before > while.
 Will need to remake some functions.

 *** When above is done